Open Studio

 EDI Framework

-Statement of Solidaritu & Equity, Diversity and Inclusion
+Statement of Solidarity & Equity, Diversity and Inclusion

 Examining etchings in the intaglio area.